Q: What is Prozac?

 Q: What should I do if I think I have been injured as a result of taking Prozac?

 A: Injuries related to Prozac use are serious, particularly those to babies who were born to mothers taking the drug.
 If you or a loved one have experienced any dangerous symptoms or unusual medical conditions related to Prozac use, you should first contact your doctor or other healthcare professional.
-It's also in your best interests to have the facts of your situation reviewed for free by an experienced product liability attorney in order to learn more about your legal options.
+It's also in your best interests to have the facts of your situation reviewed an experienced product liability attorney in order to learn more about your legal options.

 Contact a qualified product liability attorney to make sure your rights are protected.